Market research glossary

 ICC

 International Chamber of Commerce.
-Joint publisher of the ICC/ESOMAR Code of Marketing and Social Research Practice.
+Joint publisher of the ICC/Esomar International Code on Market, Opinion and Social Research and Data Analytics.

 Implicit Association Testing (IAT)